A Middle-earth State of Mind

 The Elven Slums of Mechanicsville

-Previously, in what was the closest thing to an Elven forest I could find on the way home from work (assuming the elves in question were low-life drunken litterbugs due to the beer bottles strewn everywhere), I hid a small treasure cache.
+Previously, in what was the closest thing to an elven forest I could find on the way home from work (assuming the elves in question were low-life drunken litterbugs due to the beer bottles strewn everywhere), I had hidden a small treasure cache.
 Four metal Ninja Turtles lunch boxes for four haole-pinoy boys.

 Treasure stashed, map in hand I went home, rounded up the excited brood, and returned to one of our hometown’s many Civil War battlefields: Beaverdam Creek.
 After a short hike, a little amateur cartography, and a big “It’s right over there!” hint from daddy, my boys stumbled onto the loot pile.

 Again, I have four boys, and they have all self-identified as one of the Ninja Turtles very naturally.

 They immediately knew which chest was meant for each of them.
 Inside they found all the gadgets and gizmos they’d need for the trip ahead: compasses, flashlights, Jr. Ranger badges they’d earned last year, ponchos, and other random junk I’d dug out of my “outdoors chest” in the attic.